The Medal of the World Federation of ADHD

 Peking University, People's Republic of China

-During the opening ceremony of the 7th World Congress on ADHD in Lisbon, Portugal, in April 2019, Prof. Dr. Wang has been awarded 4th Medal.
-With this medal the World Federation of ADHD honours her life devoted to clinical work, teaching and research on Attention-Deficit/Hyperactivity Disorder.
+During the opening ceremony of the 7th World Congress on ADHD in Lisbon, Portugal, in April 2019, Prof. Dr. Wang was awarded 4th medal.
+With this medal the World Federation of ADHD honours her life work, which is devoted to clinical work, teaching and research on Attention-Deficit/Hyperactivity Disorder.

-Under her leadership state of the art clinical services for ADHD patients were instituted, ADHD Research flourished, and many talented clinicians and scientists were trained to continue the mission of helping patients with ADHD and their families.
+Under her leadership, state-of-the-art clinical services for ADHD patients were implemented, which led to ADHD research flourishing, and many talented clinicians and scientists were trained to continue the mission of helping ADHD patients and their families.

 Prof. Joseph Sergeant